 Substances in cooling appliances must be handled responsibly to curb impacts on the climate.

-Our new Cool It! campaign tackles HFCs (hydrofluorocarbons), greenhouse gases with thousands of times more warming potential than CO2 that are used in our air conditioners and refrigerators.
+Our Cool It! campaign works to eliminate HFCs (hydrofluorocarbons), greenhouse gases with thousands of times more warming potential than CO2 that are used in our air conditioners and refrigerators.

 These gases are emitted into the atmosphere through leaks and improper disposal of appliances.
 Beyond HFCs, appliances have hazardous components that can pose threats to the environment and communities if leached out.